Ucodia/flowtime-watch/README.md

 ## Dependencies

-To build this project, you need to install the `arm-none-eabi` variant of the Arm GNU Toolchain installed on your machine: [Arm GNU Toolchain Downloads](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads)
+To build this project, you need to install the `arm-none-eabi` variant of the Arm GNU Toolchain on your machine: [Arm GNU Toolchain Downloads](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads)

 ## Building